Bainite: Difference between martensite and bainite

 Bainite can essentially be regarded as martensite that tempers during the course of transformation.
 It forms at a higher temperature than martensite, and even the latter can autotemper.
 Because the transformation temperature is higher, the austenite itself is mechanically weak so that the shape deformation due to bainite is relaxed by the plastic deformation of the adjacent austenite.
 As a consequence, the growing plate of bainite is confronted by a forest of dislocations that eventually terminates its growth even before the plate has hit an austenite grain boundary.
 Plates of bainite can therefore be smaller than those of martensite in the same steel.
 The transformation then proceeds by a sub-unit mechanism involving the successive nucleation of new plates.

 Applications

 With increasing bainite content in steel, the hardness, yield and tensile strength remain almost constant for bainite content up to 50%, and then increase by ca. 30%.
 Hence meter-size shafts and plates of high-bainite steels have been commercially mass-produced by Rolls-Royce Holdings and Tata Steel.

+In the railway industry, bainite steel is commonly alloyed with vanadium to produce rails of very high strength, with good wear and rolling contact fatigue resistance.
+Bainite rails fabricated by Corus were installed in the Channel Tunnel in 2006, and after 3 years showed no evidence of the cracks found in standard rails of the same age.